seannyD/DnD_Cymraeg/DND_SRD_CYM/Rhywogaethau/Plentyn_yr_Ogof.md

 Your half-orc character has certain traits deriving from your orc ancestry.

-***Cynydd Sgôr Medraeth***.
+***Cynydd Sgôr Gallu***.
 Your Strength score increases by 2, and your Constitution score increases by 1.

 ***Oed***.
 Half-orcs mature a little faster than humans, reaching adulthood around age 14.
 They age noticeably faster and rarely live longer than 75 years.